involvera/white-paper/README.md

 Reputation is a **non-tradable value**, indexed on the social coins distributed by the system every day, as a reward for content creation.

-It helps to **evaluate the importance** of a member and **its** total **contribution** within the system over **the last four years**.
-The reputation is ephemeral like the social coins, but **it expires suddenly** and not gradually unlike it.
+It helps to **evaluate the importance** of a member and **its** total **contribution** within the system over **the last 486 days**.
+The reputation is ephemeral like the social coins, but **it expires suddenly** and not gradually like it.

-Its circulating supply is equal to the number of coins distributed by the system to members during the last 1459 days.
+Its circulating supply is equal to the number of coins distributed by the system to members during the last 486 days.

 It **influences** Involvera’s algorithms:
 - In **scoring content**